Clothing and Accessories for the Saltwater Fisherman

 Keeping you comfortable and dealing with the elements is the idea.
 I’ve caught lots of fish in the rain and was glad to be able to keep fishing.
 But don’t mistake rain for a thunderstorm.
 Lightning is no joke – so be safe and get out of the water.

 Like socks, gloves are important because your extremities are the first to get cold.
-There are lots of gloves out there for duck hunters and a few for fishermen.
+There are lots of gloves out there for duck hunters and a few fishermen gloves.
 Having some that are light enough to fish with but still keep you warm are important.

 Keeping you comfortable and fishing longer is the purpose.
 So have the right clothing, more than enough in fact, because you can always take it off.